 of a crime, or of a vice or defect, real

-or any act, mission, condition, status,
+or imaginary, or any act, mission, condition, status, or circumstance

 tending to cause the